sratgh/CarND-Capstone/README.md

 ### Developers for Path Planning
 Mario de la Rosa takes responsibility for implementing the path planner algorithm.
 This procedure can be found in the class WaypointUpdater defined in _waypoint_updater.py._
 ### Communication and Project Setup
 The team follows the Kanban rules to reach it's objectives and meet twice a day for a "daily scrum".
 This is necessary for everbody to stay in sync when working in very different time zones.
 The team lead sets up the daily scrum as a Google Hangout using Google calendar.
 The code base as well as the Kanban board is shared in the team lead's GitHub Repository.
 To manage & communicate progress and throwbacks (bugs), the Kanban-Board is used as well.
+Additionally Slack was setup for the team to have shared communication within different channels.
+This makes the synchronization outside the meetings a lot easier.

 ## Conventions
 This section wraps up coding and committing convetions that have been applied.